sesky4/psh/README.md

-# PSH - auto-fill ssh password for you
+# PSH - autofill ssh password for you

 ## feature
  - [x] auto-fill password